Sl1ckThread/SiakJover/README.md

 # SiakJover

+!!!
+WARNINING !!!

+The current has upgraded, avoiding repetitions of refresh.
+Plan of action is to probably use SiakTzu code /w implementation of Tampermonkey
+I have no motivation to fix tonight nor tmrw. anyways hope u win

 **Sick of losing the battle in siak war?
 Still fighting manually with `Ctrl+F` and endless scrolling?** 😫 <br> Fear not! <br> SiakJover is here to streamline your war with minimal effort.
 Just make sure you have a decent internet connection! 😄

 PLEASE READ!!!!